camunda/camunda-docs-static/get-started/content/rpa/installation.md

 Edit the config file `application.yml`:

 * Add `#` to the beginning of each line under `uipath-api`, so it is not considered by the Bridge
-* under the `automation-anywhere-api` element, adjust the following:
+* Under the `automation-anywhere-api` element, adjust the following:
   * `url`: set to the base URL of your Automation Anywhere Controlroom instance
   * `user`: the name of the user with bot runner permissions, this user is starting the bots in your Automation Anywhere instance
   * `password`: the user's password
-  * if you want to use an [API key](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-authenticate-apikey.html) instead, put a `#` in front of `password`, remove the one in front of `api-key` and add your API key to that property
+  * If you want to use an [API key](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-authenticate-apikey.html) instead, put a `#` in front of `password`, remove the one in front of `api-key` and add your API key to that property

 ### Logging configuration